ntclark/PDFEnabler/README.md

 So, the PdfEnabler project:

-The first step is to (of course), instantiate the COM object, CoCreateInstance or your method of choice.
+The first step is to (of course), instantiate the COM object, using CoCreateInstance or your method of choice.

 Then, you want to get an overall IPdfDocument interface, which needs the name of the pdf file.